 Brief History Of Chorus Pedals

 Today, you will find the use of chorus pedals in all music genres.
-They are prevalent when it comes to neo-soul and pop tracks.
+They are prevalent in neo-soul and pop tracks.
 Using a chorus pedal produces a significant breadth and variety of thin, digital, shiny, and analog products.

-The most significant part of any metallic tone is obtaining good distortion from a chorus pedal.
+The most significant part of any metallic tone is obtaining sound distortion from a chorus pedal.
 In the case of distortion pedals, you will notice a significant difference in guitars.
-Some guitarists believe that the only way to obtain amazing chorus tones is to use an amplifier, claiming that all chorus distortion pedals do nothing but destroys sounds.
+Unfortunately, some guitarists believe that the only way to obtain great chorus tones is to use an amplifier, claiming that all chorus distortion pedals do nothing but destroys sounds.

 Other guitar players prefer working with distortion pedals, combined with a reliable guitar amplifier.

-Let’s be honest, it is what you call your personal tone setting that will deliver the results you want, but with so many chorus pedals for distortion today, it is a bit difficult to find a chorus pedal with a one-size-fits-all description.
+You call your tone setting that will deliver the results you want, but with so many chorus pedals for distortion today, it is a bit difficult to find a chorus pedal with a one-size-fits-all description.

 The choice of what chorus pedal for distortion to use varies from one guitarist to another, and this means what might be trash for a guitarist might be the best option for another guitarist.
-You never can be so sure what a chorus pedal for distortion has to offer to a particular guitarist.
+As a result, you can never be sure what a chorus pedal for distortion has to offer to a particular guitarist.